 During your first year in Pittsburgh, you will have access to two advisors.
 One advisor will be the MEIM program director.
 You will also be assigned a first-year advisor (located in Pittsburgh) to help with day-to-day advisement.
 Your advisors can help you in selecting courses and working through academic problems.
-A mandatory advising session (with the program director) will be planned during orientation week.
+A mandatory advising session (with the program director) will be planned during orientation.
 In addition, you should plan to meet with your advisor(s) each semester, but feel free to call upon your advisor or program director at any time.
-It is your responsibility to obtain approval and communicate schedule and class changes to the program director as well the assigned advisor.
-In the second year of the program, the program director will act as your sole academic advisor.
+It is your responsibility to obtain approval and communicate schedule and class changes to the program director will act as your sole academic advisor.